Tarquinous/wg-expanded-editor-3/README.md

 - [ ] *Optional:* Make Volcano and Sky terrain have looser terrain limitations.
 - [ ] Fix bugs / oversights
   - [x] Allow Ghost unit to be spawnable through events.
+  - [x] Allow water units to be used in the Cutscene Editor